ASNeG/OpcUaStack/docs/source/4_certificates/certificate_validate.rst

 - A self signed certificate
 - A application certificate
 - A application certificate and a CA certificate
-- A application certificate and one ore more intermediate certificates
+- A application certificate and one or more intermediate certificates
-- A application certificate, one ore more intermediate certificates and a CA certificate
+- A application certificate, one or more intermediate certificates and a CA certificate

 If the self signed certificate or the application certificate is unknown